 The Value of Coherence.
 The value of coherence is in the user experience.
 Coherent brands feel familiar and intuitive.
 Because of this familiarity, users feel empowered even when using products for the first time.
 This cohesiveness can add strength and power to the brand.

 The Value of Accessibility.
 There is proven business value in accessibility.
 Our mission statement is to empower every person to be productive, and the best design consciously attempts to include everyone.

 The Value of Self-Service.
 Customer service representatives are the most expensive way of providing user help.
 Giving users the tools to achieve more on their own and bypass the help desk equates to an impressive cost avoidance strategy.

 With the Goals in mind, it was essential to look at the ecosystems where the App was living.

 I met with members of the Fluent team to better understand the core principles and patterns of the Microsoft Design ecosystem.
-I looked at ecosystems fluently aligned to Microsoft products such as Store and Outlook App, as well as the Company Portal ecosystem, both the iOs and Android versions, as well as the competitor Airwatch.
-Combining my research on the user and these ecosystems, I uncovered numerous opportunities to address in a short 3-month timeframe.
+I looked at other Microsoft Fluent apps such as Store and Outlook, as well as the Company Portal ecosystem, both the iOs and Android versions.
+Combining my research on the user and these ecosystems, I uncovered numerous opportunities to address in a short 2 month timeframe.

 A presentation to the Engineering Team and my design cohort included three concepts for different navigations.
 In each of them I chose to move devices and the help desk to their own pages with navigation items to align with Android and iOS Company Portal Apps.
 I brought the app categories out into widgets on the home page to remove the voice UI issues and to align with patterns in the Microsoft store.